iterative/dvc.org/content/blog/2021-11-17-november-21-heartbeat.md

 _Vincent Driessen's Git Model Branch
 ([Source link](https://nvie.com/posts/a-successful-git-branching-model/))_

+### Nir Barazida: Notebook to Production

 [**Nir Barazida**](https://twitter.com/barazida) of
-[DAGsHub](https://dagshub.com/) brings us a blog post on [Notebook to Production](https://dagshub.com/blog/notebook-to-production-ready-machine-learning/) which explains why you should and how you can move your code from notebooks to scripts when working on production ready ml projects.
-You'll see how DVC is used to version everything in the process so your team will always know what version of all the possible elements that go into your project produced or failed to produce the best results.
+[DAGsHub](https://dagshub.com/) brings us a blog post on [Notebook to Production](https://dagshub.com/blog/notebook-to-production-ready-machine-learning/) which explains why you should, and how you can, move your code from notebooks to scripts when working on production ready ml projects.
+You'll see how DVC is used to version everything in the process so your team will always know which version of all the possible elements that go into your project produced or failed to produce the best results.